Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 - A 3.0 undergraduate grade point average (on a 4.0 scale) in the last 90-quarter or 60-semester hours of study.
 In order for post-baccalaureate credit to be included in the GPA computation, the coursework must be upper division.
 Post-baccalaureate coursework at community colleges will not be included in the GPA used for admission.
 Applicants with advanced degrees from accredited institutions are generally, at the discretion of the Graduate School, considered to have met GPA requirements.

-- Graduate Record Exam (GRE) or other test scores; applicants with advanced degrees from regionally accredited institutions applying to certain programs do not need to submit scores.
+- Graduate Record Exam (GRE) or other test scores may be required; applicants with advanced degrees from regionally accredited institutions applying to certain programs do not need to submit scores.
 MPAcc applicants must provide the Graduate Management Admissions Test (GMAT); MBA applicants may take either the GMAT or the GRE.
 Some programs accept the Miller Analogies Test (MAT).
 See program admission requirements for specific test information and requirements.
 Scores must be received in the Graduate School office by the program specific deadline date; if no program-specific deadline date, then by the Graduate School deadline date.

 - All applicants must demonstrate English language proficiency.
 At least minimum TOEFL or IELTS test scores (see International Applications section) must be submitted unless English is the native language or the degree is from a regionally accredited U.S. institution, or from Great Britain, Australia, New Zealand or English-speaking provinces of Canada.